theAgingApprentice/hexbotCompiler/README.md

 ## Running Code

+Note that at the moment our binaries are located in the src directory rather than the bin directory.
+We'll sort this out later.

+1. Make sure that yu are in the src folder
-To run code from the src directory, in a terminal window type ./filename
+2. To run code from the src directory, in a terminal window type ./filename

 ## Testing

 At this time we do not have a way to test this embedded code.

 ## Releases

-* We use the [SemVer](http://semver.org/) numbering scheme for our releases.
+1. We use the [SemVer](http://semver.org/) numbering scheme for our releases.
-* The latest stable release is [v1.0.0](https://github.com/theAgingApprentice/underwear/releases/tag/v1.0.0).
+2. The latest stable release is [v1.0.0](https://github.com/theAgingApprentice/underwear/releases/tag/v1.0.0).

 ## Acknowledgements

-* The many folks involved in porting the Arduino libraries over to the ESP32 SOC.
-* Adafruit for their excellent freely available tutorials.
+1. The many example code sites found on the internet.
+Thank you all for sharing your knowledge so freely.